NatalieWeaver/handedness/README.md

 0|4.11|46.89
 1|1.89|21.11

 The observed table looks very similar to the expected table, and the p-value quantifies this similarity.
+Specifically, _p_ = 0.92 means that if you ran this experiment infinitely many times in a universe where the null hypothesis was actually true, then in 92% of those experiments you would expect to get observations that were even more extreme (i.e. different from the expected values) than the observations we got in this experiment.

 ## Acknowledgements